Foundation Degree Professional Dance and Performance

 Course Outline

-Year 1 (Stage One) provides students with a practical understanding of the fundamentals of ballet and contemporary Dance (Graham technique), with supplementary studies in Spanish technique and choreography work.
+Year 1 (Stage One) provides students with a practical understanding of the fundamentals of ballet and contemporary dance (Graham technique), with supplementary studies in Spanish technique and choreography work.

 Year 2 (Stage Two) provides a practical understanding of the technical skills and artistry required by the profession in ballet, contemporary dance (Cunningham technique) and supplementary studies in jazz and choreography.
 The teaching aims for students to use this knowledge in a rehearsal and professional performance situation including solo and group pieces, and work for public performance.